FREE Career & College Promise Classes

 If you meet these qualifications, submit your Career and College Promise application, official high school transcripts, and any applicable test scores if necessary (official, unopened original copies) to RCC.

-Patricia Locklear/Kevin Hunt, assigned to Fairmont High School
+LaNora Hunt, Career Coach assigned to Fairmont High School

 If you need further assistance please contact Admissions at 910-272-3342.